 Through this type of treatment, individuals can reside at home if they choose, or at a facility.
 They will spend the majority of their time participating in a full day’s worth of therapeutic exercises both individually and collectively with others.

-Recover Today at Our Los Angeles Laxative Abuse Treatment
+Recover Today Through Our Treatment for Laxative Abuse

 Abusing laxatives might not seem like a big deal at all, especially because these drugs are designed to help people.
 However, when they are misused, they can cause extreme health risks that can potentially lead to one’s early death.
 And, the longer that they are used for, the more difficult it will be to achieve long-lasting recovery.